riley/no-jquery/README.md

 ### Why?

 It's easy to lean on jQuery here since the NYT5 includes it in every page.
-This isn't going to be the case for every site on which you work. jQuery patches over some ugly bits that aren't really an issue anymore now that we've largely moved on from supporting IE8 in the industry.
+This isn't going to be the case for every site on which you work. jQuery patches over some ugly bits which largely aren't an issue anymore now that we've moved on from supporting IE8 in the industry.
 With the updates to js in IE9, you don't really need underscore.js either.

 jQuery carries around a (optimized) noticible amount of weight.
 It's another request to the server, and takes it's own time to parse.
 Just because you've built all those libraries into a single file and uglified them doesn't mean you're out of the woods.
 The browser still has to parse the actual javascript, which can easily run into the [hundreds of milliseconds](http://timkadlec.com/2014/09/js-parse-and-execution-time/), which affects how fast your site seems.